Province seeks public consultation regarding North Island Timber Supply Area - North Island GazetteNorth Island Gazette

-The public is invited to be involved in the review of timber supply for the North Island Timber Supply area (TSA) by contributing comments before next February.
+The public is invited to review the timber supply for the North Island Timber Supply area (TSA) by contributing comments before next February.

 The North Island TSA covers nearly two million hectares on North Vancouver Island.
 Currently, the AAC for the North Island TSA is almost 1.25 million cubic metres.
 The TSA includes the territories of a number of First Nations communites, all of whom have been invited to provide input on the timber supply review for considering in setting the AAC for the area.